OPCS(OPCS) Optical Printer Control System OPCS(OPCS)

 The OPCSDEFS.OPC file contains special 'OPCSDEFS' commands that

-setup the the software, setting things like motor speeds, ports
+set up the software, setting things like motor speeds, ports

 for sensing buckle/viewer, defining motor hardware settings,